gwleuverink/bundle/docs/introduction.md

 Bun does all the heavy lifting and Bundle provides the glue between Blade and injects your imports on the client side.

-The <x-import /> component processes your import on the fly and renders a script tag in place.
+The `<x-import />` component processes your JavaScript on the fly and renders a script tag in place.

 ```html
 <x-import module="apexcharts" as="ApexCharts" />